 GMOs by the numbers

-Genetically engineered crop plantings and their performance have been laboriously analyzed for nearly two decades now.
-There are two organizations in particular who have recently published comprehensive compilations of statistics.
-We have shared below what we feel are some of the particularly notable facts from these sources.
+Genetically engineered crop plantings and their performance have been laboriously analyzed for two decades.
+Two organizations in particular have published comprehensive compilations of statistics.
+Here we share some of the particularly notable facts from these sources.

 Production & Growth